UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 # Updates

-The Puma cluster is currently being updated from the outdated Centos 7 operating system to Rocky linux 9.
+The Puma cluster is currently being updated from the outdated CentOS 7 operating system to Rocky Linux 9.
 This will involve updating both the operating system and much of the installed software.

 * A small number of nodes were previously made available in a testing environment.
 * **At the October 30th maintanance, an initial subset of compute nodes will be available for full production runs.**